 Risk factors for basal cell carcinoma include: age, previous history of skin cancer, sun damage, history of sunburns, fair skin, blue eyes, blonde or red hair, and regular sun exposure.

 Basal cell carcinomas are abnormal lesions or growths that appear in the deepest layer of the epidermis, known as the basal cell layer.
 They can often look like open sores, red patches, pink growths, shiny bumps, or scars.
 A biopsy may be done to help confirm the diagnosis.

 There are several different clinical types of basal cell carcinoma (BCC).
 Some of the most common are: nodular BCC, superficial BCC, pigmented BCC, and infiltrative BCC.

-Basal Cell carcinomas can be caused by chronic sun exposure and low immune system.
+Basal cell carcinoma can be caused by chronic sun exposure, inherited gene defects, and low immune systems.

 Surgical excisions (including Mohs micrographic surgery) and electrodessication and curettage are the most common forms of treatment.